anuket-project/anuket-specifications/CONTRIBUTING.md

 ### Labels
 Following labels should be correctly used for all issues and PRs to indicate the status of them and to assist automation pipelines to correctly apply CNTT processes.

-  - **Roadmap Item**: This label applies to both issues and PRs to indicate that the issue/PR is for a roadmap item for an upcoming release.
-  - **Fix needed**: This label applies to both issues and PRs to indicate that the issue/PR is to fix an existing bug.
-  - **Backlog**: This label applies to issues only to indicate that the issue is to be added to a backlog of features for future releases (to be considered during technical steering meeting).
+  - **Backlog**: This label applies to issues only to indicate that the issue is to be added to a backlog of features for future releases.
-  - **Workstream Name**: This label applies to both issues and PRs to indicate which project the issue/PR is targeting.
-  - **Chapter Number**: This label applies to PRs (and optionally to issues) to indicate which chapter the PR is targeting.
-  - **General**: This label applies to both issues and PRs to indicate that this issue/PR is not corresponding to any particular chapter/file.
   - **Major/Minor**: This label applies to both issues and PRs to indicate if the issue/PR is addressing a major or minor change.
-  - **WIP**: This label applies to PRs to indicate that this PR is still being developed and no reviews/approvals are expected.
+  - **WIP**: This label applies to PRs to indicate that this PR is still being developed and no reviews/approvals are expected yet.
-  - **Enhancement**: This label applies to both issues and PRs to indicate that the issue/Pr is proposing an Enhancement.
+     - PRs can also be created as "Draft" indicate that the PR is working in progress.
   - **Returned**: This label applies to both issues and PRs to indicate that the issue/PR has been sent back to authoer (e.g. more information needed, not a high priority, no longer valid, etc).
   - **Idle**: This label will be **automatically** applied (by a GitHub work flow or by TSC Leads) to both issues/PRs to indicate that no activity has been observed on the issue/PR for some determined time frame.
 This triggers an action to close the issue/PR.
   - **Unresolved**: This label will be **automatically** applied to PRs to indicate that no consensus has been reached on the PR.
 This triggers an action to resolve the PR by the TSC.